Back to School Sale: $100 OFF Sitewide Shop now

 What are after-shave facial irritations?

-As its name connotes, after-shave facial irritations are the different types of skin irritations that may appear on your face as a result of dry shaving, aggressive shaving, using blunt blades , or an improper shaving technique .
+As its name connotes, after-shave facial irritations are the different types of skin irritations that may appear on your face due to dry shaving, aggressive shaving, using blunt blades, or an improper shaving technique.
 These irritations are of different types and can range from mild (in the form of a cut) appearing on the face to severe (in the form of a rash).

-They are felt when inflammation occurs, thus sending signals to the nerves which transmit it to the brain which then interprets it and sends back the signal you feel as pain or a burning sensation.
+They are felt when inflammation occurs, sending signals to the nerves, which transmit them to the brain, which interprets them and sends back the signal you feel as pain or a burning sensation.

 Too much to take in? well, let’s break it down a bit further!

-When you shave, there may be an accidental cut which sometimes may be unnoticeable.
-Remember the opening paragraph which explains the reason for the face being the most sensitive as a result of many nerves present?
-Well, these nerves serve as a vehicle that transmits the information from the cut area to your brain.
-In turn, your brain processes this information and sends it back as a pain signal which you then feel as a stimulus.
+When you shave, there may be an accidental cut that may be unnoticeable.
+Remember the opening paragraph, which explains why the face is the most sensitive due to the many nerves present?
+These nerves serve as a vehicle that transmits the information from the cut area to your brain.
+In turn, your brain processes this information and sends it back as a pain signal, which you then feel as a stimulus.

-For most females, hairs grow in the eyebrow areas, forehead, temples, ear, and areas under the chin.
-Hence, shaving would usually occur in these areas thus making them prone to after-shave irritation.
+For most females, hair grows in the eyebrow areas, forehead, temples, ear, and areas under the chin.
+Hence, shaving usually occurs in these areas, making them prone to after-shave irritation.

 Causes of after-shave irritation